AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/configure-rich-text-editor-plug-ins.md

 ### Define a range of characters {#definerangechar}

 1. Use steps 1 to 3 from [Define a single character](#definesinglechar).
-1. Under `chars` add a new node to hold the definition of the character range:
+1. Under `chars` add a node to hold the definition of the character range:

     * **Name** you can specify the name, but it should reflect the character range; for example, pencils.
     * **Type** `nt:unstructured`